PatrickCuba-zz/thedatamustflow/README.md

 [20]: ./art/REFERENCE.png

-Query assistance tables<br>
+## Query assistance tables<br>
-Quaery assistance structures are needed if direct method to get data out of data vault is slow or needs optimisation.
+Query assistance structures are needed if direct method to get data out of data vault is slow or needs optimisation.
 This can be achieved by using index optimised data structures that point directly to the indexes in the data vault.<br>
 * Point-in-time (PIT) tables<br>
 ![Image][21]<br>
 * Bridge tables<br>
 ![Image]{22}<br>

 [21]: ./art/PIT.png
 [22]: ./art/BRIDGE.png